Kundy Gutierrez: Early life

 Gutierrez was born on July 24, 1979, in Watts, California, and raised in South Gate, California.
 Both parents immigrated to the United States from Mexico.
 Gutierrez was raised in the Mexican culture.
 He attended school in Westwood and West LA, attending University High School until his sophomore year, when he transferred to South Gate High School and graduated.

 Gutierrez in 2005 relocated his family to Brawley, California.

 Business career

 Prior to baseball, Gutierrez worked as a director of construction, project manager, construction manager, purchasing manager, and on-site and off-site superintendent.
 He was the founder and CEO of Old School Builders, Inc., a construction company.
 He worked for Pacifica Companies and DR Horton for over 6 years.

+He's the proprietor of KG Sport Consulting, a firm that specializes in international Baseball Consulting and representation with a particular focus on the Pacific Rim.
+He has garnered recognition for his exceptional negotiation and contract management skills, most notably securing a historic contract for one of his clients.

 Gutierrez is the founder and one of the partners, along with Cecil Fielder, of The Baseball Legends (TBL Tournaments).
 TBL Tournaments is known for their summer national event called Cecil Fielder Elite World Series.